Publication: 2019, Logos Publisher, Berlin.

 What is morality?
-How can it be measured?
+How can it be made visible?
 What is its nature and origin?
+How relevant is it for every-day decision-making?
 And, most importantly, how can it be taught?
 These age-old yet still unanswered questions cannot be addressed, Lind argues, unless we develop a new science of moral behavior and education.
 Lind does just that in his book, invoking related contributions by eminent philosophers, psychologists and educators.
 The first part presents a new way of studying morality, and a great bulk of Lind’s own research and the work of other scholars which back it up.

 The second part shows how to teach morality effectively and sustainably with Lind’s Konstanz Method of Dilemma Discussion (KMDD), which is used in all ages and cultures.
 On the basis of many years of practical international experience with the KMDD in different institutions of education, professional schools, armed forces, and prisons, Lind provides advice how educators can learn, implement and improve the method.
 Lind also presents the related Just Community method of democratic community building.

 Born shortly after World War II, in 1947, Dr. Georg Lind’s interest in morality goes back to his adolescence when he learned about the atrocities of the Nazi dictatorship: How can we prevent this from happening again?
 How can we develop morality, peace and democracy?
 This book contains his answer.